Loan to Value (LTV) Ratio in Real Estate

 Loan-to-value ratios are used in commercial real estate as well, but lenders sometimes require LTVs lower than 80 percent when a property is intended to be an investment.
 LTV ratios are one of three primary ratios that commercial lenders typically use.

-In this case, the market value of the property is often used based on a commercial appraisal, but as with residential properties, the purchase price will be used if that's less.
+In this case, the market value of the property is often based on a commercial appraisal, but as with residential properties, the purchase price will be used if that's less.
 You might apply for a mortgage of $600,000.
 The property appraises at $750,000.
-The mortgage divided by the appraisal amount works out to 80 percent, which should be sufficient to get you financing depending on the lender.
+The mortgage divided by the appraisal amount works out to 80 percent, which should be sufficient to get you financing, but it can depend on the lender.

-As a general rule, commercial lenders won't approve loans with LTVs of more than 80 percent, but some lenders offer non-conforming loan programs that will go higher.
-And, of course, a lower LTV ratio goes hand-in-hand with favorable loan terms and rates.
+As a general rule, commercial lenders won't approve loans with LTVs of more than 80 percent, but some lenders offer nonconforming loan programs that will go higher.
+And, as with residential real estate, a lower LTV ratio goes hand-in-hand with more favorable loan terms and rates.

-A conventional commercial mortgage lender is one that makes loans that are not guaranteed by the government or by a government program.
+A conventional commercial mortgage lender makes loans that are not guaranteed by the government or a government program.
 They're typically banks and credit unions.
-They might consider LTV ratios in the neighborhood of 75 percent for some investment properties, but most won't go higher than 65 percent if the property is "management intensive."
+They might consider LTV ratios in the neighborhood of 75 percent for some investment properties, but most won't go higher than 65 percent if the property is management intensive.

 Government-sponsored enterprises (GSEs) include government programs like Freddie Mac, Fannie Mae, or Ginnie Mae.
-They'll typically cap LTV ratios at 80 percent, but this can depend on the type of property you're financing.
+They'll typically cap commercial LTV ratios at 80 percent as well, but this can depend on the type of property you're financing.
 It's usually 80 percent for apartment loans, and GSEs don't usually lend on commercial investment properties.

-It's important to keep in mind, however, that the SBA does not actually issue these loans.
+Keep in mind that the SBA does not actually issue these loans.
 Rather, it guarantees them with local banks.
 And very young businesses—those less than three years old or so—won't qualify with that 90 percent LTV ratio.
-More likely, the lender will look for an LTV somewhere in the neighborhood of 65 percent in this case.
+More likely, the lender will look for an LTV in the neighborhood of 65 percent in this case.